 SEARCHSeeking Educational Alternatives to Reach and Challenge Higher Level ThinkingLoudoun County's SEARCH program focuses on thinking skills and is designed to foster a classroom environment that encourages students to develop an excitement for learning and discovery.
-SEARCH teachers work within the classroom to stimulate curiosity, practice problem solving strategies, incorporate cooperative learning activities, provide opportunities for students to use higher level thinking skills, and to identify students with exceptional ability.
-During the lessons the primary classroom teacher makes observations to gain insight into the students’ various skills, strengths, and learning styles.
-Both teachers work cooperatively to recognize and develop the potential for excellence in each student.The SEARCH teacher is available to assist in the development of lesson plans and activities that promote higher level thinking, model or provide tips for differentiating instruction and to offer enrichment to students who have been formally identified for gifted services.
-The Loudoun County SEARCH lessons are organized under the learning keys listed below and are aligned with theVirginia Standards of Learning.
+SEARCH classes are offered to all students in grades K, 1, 2, and 3.
+SEARCH teachers work within the classroom to stimulate curiosity, practice problem solving strategies, incorporate cooperative learning activities, provide opportunities for students to use higher level thinking skills, and identify students with exceptional ability.
+Observations are made during the lessons to gain insight into the students’ various skills, strengths, and learning styles.
+Both the SEARCH teacher and classroom teacher work collaboratively to recognize and develop the potential for excellence in each student.The Gifted Education Program goals:To become divergent creative thinkers who recognize problems and solve them.To construct personal meaning and understanding of others and of the world around them.To develop the capacity for self assessment (ownership of the learning).

 SEARCH Thinking Keys:

 Reasoning- using information to find answers that can be proven, are logical, and make sense

 Connecting- linking information and ideas to see how they fit together

 Creating- putting ideas, information, or objects together in a new or different way